Epistle to the Hebrews: Composition

 Hebrews uses Old Testament quotations interpreted in light of first-century rabbinical Judaism.
 New Testament and Second Temple Judaism scholar Eric Mason argues that the conceptual background of the priestly Christology of the Epistle to the Hebrews closely parallels presentations of the messianic priest and Melchizedek in the Qumran scrolls.
-In both Hebrews and Qumran a priestly figure is discussed in the context of a Davidic figure; in both cases a divine decree appoints the priests to their eschatological duty; both priestly figures offer an eschatological sacrifice of atonement.
+In both Hebrews and Qumran, a priestly figure is discussed in the context of a Davidic figure; in both cases a divine decree appoints the priests to their eschatological duty; both priestly figures offer an eschatological sacrifice of atonement.
 Although the author of Hebrews was not directly influenced by Qumran's "Messiah of Aaron", these and other conceptions did provide "a precedent... to conceive Jesus similarly as a priest making atonement and eternal intercession in the heavenly sanctuary".

 Authorship

 By the end of the first century there was no consensus on the author's identity.
-Clement of Rome, Barnabas, Paul the Apostle, and other names were proposed.
-Others later suggested Luke the Evangelist, Apollos, or his teacher Priscilla as possible authors.
+Over the ensuing centuries, scholars have suggested Clement of Rome, Barnabas, Paul the Apostle, Luke the Evangelist, Silas, Apollos, and Priscilla and Aquila as possible authors.

 In the 3rd century, Origen wrote of the letter:

 Matthew J. Thomas argues that Origen was not denying Paul's authorship of Hebrews in that quote, but that he was only meaning that Paul would have employed an amanuensis to compose the letter.
 He points out that in other writings and quotations of Hebrews, Origen describes Paul as the author of the letter.

 In the 4th century, Jerome and Augustine of Hippo supported Paul's authorship: the Church largely agreed to include Hebrews as the fourteenth letter of Paul, and affirmed this authorship until the Reformation.
 Scholars argued that in the 13th chapter of Hebrews, Timothy is referred to as a companion.
 Timothy was Paul's missionary companion in the same way Jesus sent disciples out in pairs.
 The writer also states that he wrote the letter from "Italy", which also at the time fits Paul.
 The difference in style is explained as simply an adjustment to a distinct audience, to the Jewish Christians who were being persecuted and pressured to go back to traditional Judaism.

 Many scholars now believe that the author was one of Paul's pupils or associates, citing stylistic differences between Hebrews and the other Pauline epistles.
 Recent scholarship has favored the idea that the author was probably a leader of a predominantly Jewish congregation to whom they were writing.

 Because of its anonymity, it had some trouble being accepted as part of the Christian canon, being classed with the Antilegomena.
 Eventually it was accepted as Scripture because of its sound theology, eloquent presentation, and other intrinsic factors.
 In antiquity, certain circles began to ascribe it to Paul in an attempt to provide the anonymous work with an explicit apostolic pedigree.